howardtingting/cryptometer/cpp_srcs/readme.md

 - roughly as fast as Linux core hashing functions
 - open source, zlib license

-You can find code examples, benchmarks and much more on my website https://create.stephan-brumme.com/hash-library/
+You can find code examples, benchmarks and much more on Stephan's website https://create.stephan-brumme.com/hash-library/

 # How to use